 What is an Affiliate?

 An affiliate is a term used to describe a company that is related to another, where one company owns a non-controlling stake in the other.
 An affiliation can also be a relationship between two different companies where they are both subsidiaries or associates of the same parent company.
 The terms “affiliate” and “associate” are often used interchangeably, and while all associates are affiliates, not all affiliates are associates.
-See our blog on associates for more information.

-Affiliates in a group structure
+Affiliates in a Group Structure

 An affiliate is established by the level of ownership a parent company holds in another.
 The affiliate is usually subordinate to the other, and the parent has a minority stake in the affiliate.